ethereum/portal-network-specs/README.md

 The Portal Network is an in progess effort to enable lightweight protocol access by resource constrained devices.
 The term *"portal"* is used to indicate that these networks provide a *view* into the protocol but are not critical to the operation of the core Ethereum protocol.

 The Portal Network is comprised of multiple peer-to-peer networks which together provide the data and functionality necessary to expose the standard [JSON-RPC API](https://eth.wiki/json-rpc/API).
-These networks are specially designed to ensure that clients participating in these networks can do so with minimal expenditureof networking bandwidth, CPU, RAM, and HDD resources.
+These networks are specially designed to ensure that clients participating in these networks can do so with minimal expenditure of networking bandwidth, CPU, RAM, and HDD resources.

 The term 'Portal Client' describes a piece of software which participates in these networks.
 Portal Clients typically expose the standard JSON-RPC API.